ilotoki0804/python-multithreading-performance/README.md

 # Significant Performance Decline During the Download and Storage of Small Images in Python 3.12

-Refer to `performance-check-result.ipynb` for comprehensive performance measurements.
+Refer to [`performance-check-result.md`](performance-check-result.md) for comprehensive performance measurements.

 ## Summary